-It is believed that Bhutan was inhabited as early as 2000 B.C. due to the presence of early stone implements discovered in the region.
+It is believed Bhutan was inhabited as early as 2000 B.C. due to the presence of early stone implements discovered in the region.

 The country was originally known by many names including Lho Jong, (The Valleys of the South ), Lho Mon Kha Shi, (The Southern Mon Country of Four Approaches ), Lho Jong Men Jong, ( The Southern Valleys of Medicinal Herbs ) and Lho Mon Tsenden Jong, ( The Southern Mon Valleys where Sandlewood Grows).
 Mon was a term used by the Tibetans to refer to Mongoloid, non-Buddhist peoples that populated the Southern Himalayas.